datalayer/jupyter-ai-agents/README.md

 pip install -e .
 ```

+### JupyterLab Setup

 The Jupyter AI Agents can directly interact with JupyterLab.
 The modifications made by the Jupyter AI Agents can be seen in real-time thanks to [Jupyter Real Time Collaboration](https://jupyterlab.readthedocs.io/en/stable/user/rtc.html).
-Make sure you have JupyterLab installed with the Collaboration extension.
+Make sure you have JupyterLab installed with the Collaboration extension:

 ```bash
 pip install jupyterlab==4.4.1 jupyter-collaboration==4.0.2
 ```

 We ask you to take additional actions to overcome limitations and bugs of the pycrdt library.
-Ensure you create a new shell after running the following commands.
+Ensure you create a new shell after running the following commands:

 ```bash
 pip uninstall -y pycrdt datalayer_pycrdt pip install datalayer_pycrdt==0.12.17
 ```

-## Use from the CLI
+### Examples

 We put here a quick example for a Out-Kernel Stateless Agent via CLI helping your JupyterLab session.